-The metal seal inside the temple gate reminds visitors of the sakura’s cherry blossoms even outside of the blooming season.
+Even the metal seal inside the temple gate reminds visitors of the sakura’s cherry blossoms outside of the blooming season.

 5-5 Teramachi, Kanazawa

-Ōsakura-no-Shōgetsu-ji and Shōgetsu-ji Temple are 1 km from Kaname Inn Tatemachi.
+Ōsakura-no-Shōgetsu-ji Great Cherry and Shōgetsu-ji Temple are 1 km from Kaname Inn Tatemachi.

 Half a decade ago Ryann fell off a bus and then fell in love with this traditional-crafts and ice-cream-consuming capital of Japan.
 Editor and amateur photographer with a penchant for nature and history.
 Not actually fifty songbirds in a trench coat.